Introduction and Objective

-• To develop and produce graduates with an in-depth understanding of the theoretical and practical aspects of informatics and their inter-relationships; to produce graduates who are equipped with knowledge and skill in scientific, engineering and advance analysis of
+The objectives of this programme are to develop and produce graduates with an in-depth understanding of theoretical and practical aspects of informatics and of their inter-relationships; to produce graduates who are equipped with knowledge and skill in scientific, engineering and advance analysis of

 Frequency of intake :

 There will be one intake each year, in the months of September.

 Candidates are required to complete 44 units in order to graduate.

 Candidates are required to take the following courses:

 Elective Courses (24 Units) (Code: E)

 Choose two (2) elective courses from one of the following Focus Areas (the first course is compulsory to be taken for the chosen Focus Area).